UnistCse20171338/Data_for_alt.CHI/README.md

 **Note:** Within the screenshot and insight data, some expletive language (e.g., swear words) has been kept unblurred in its original form to directly convey the intense emotional states experienced by the researcher at that time.
 Please consider this when reviewing the data.

+### 2.3.
+Additional Analysis Graphs

+This section contains selected graphs generated during the data analysis process.
+While this repository aims for high transparency, **due to the extensive nature of the analysis, it is not feasible to include every single graph generated.** However, the included graphs are key visuals that complement the findings presented in the main paper and facilitate a deeper understanding of the analytical process and key data patterns.
+Files are typically in PNG or JPG format.

 ---

 ## 3. Ethical Considerations